grassator/happened/README.md

 * Minimal interface (`on`, `once`, `off`, `trigger`), with utility methods exposed only on a global object.
 * UMD package
 * Support for custom schedulers.
-* Support for legacy browsers (IE6) (see [requirements](#requirements) for details)
+* Support for legacy browsers like IE6-8 and Android 2.3
 * Node.js support
 * all `happened` instances are [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) (immutable) if supported by environment

 ## Requirements

-For synchronous usage `happened` supports any ECMAScript 5 compliant environment.
-This require a [shim](https://github.com/zloirock/core-js#ecmascript-5) for IE6-8 and some older Android versions.

-Async (setTimeout) mode is supported for all mainstream browsers and Node.js, but may not is some esoteric environments, like [Qt QML](http://doc.qt.io/qt-5/qtqml-javascript-hostenvironment.html).

 `happened` by default uses asynchronous event dispatching.
-If you want events to be dispatched faster, you can use global `setDispatcher` to inject other schedulers, such as [setImmediate](https://github.com/YuzuJS/setImmediate) for macro-task behavior or `process.nextTick` for micro-tasks.
+If you want events to be dispatched faster, you can use `setScheduler` to inject other schedulers, such as [setImmediate](https://github.com/YuzuJS/setImmediate) for macro-task behavior or `process.nextTick` for micro-tasks.

+Default async (setTimeout) mode is supported for all mainstream browsers and Node.js, but may not work in some esoteric environments, like [Qt QML](http://doc.qt.io/qt-5/qtqml-javascript-hostenvironment.html).
+In this it falls back to synchronous scheduler.

 ## API